aligfellow/vib_analysis/README.md

                         Minimum angle change in degrees to report.
 Default: 10 --dihedral_threshold DIHEDRAL_THRESHOLD
                         Minimum dihedral change in degrees to report.
-Default: 20 --all                 Report all changes in angles and dihedrals.
+Default: 20 --ts_frame            TS frame for distances and angles in the TS.
+Default: 0 (first frame) --all                 Report all changes in angles and dihedrals.
 ```
 Python interface similarly:
+  - see example in examples .ipynb

 ## Minimal Examples
 Sample python use in examples/ folder: